Hiking in Patagonia’s Torres del Paine ~ Video!

 What You Need in Patagonia

-Thanks for checking out this video about hiking in Patagonia’s Torres del Paine National Park.
+Thanks for checking out this video!
 If you’ve got an upcoming trip to Patagonia, I’m JEALOUS!!!
 It’s one of the most stunning places on the planet.
-And if you have any questions about this hike ~ or any other parts of Patagonia, feel free to ask in the comments below!Â
+For more travel videos, subscribe to my YouTube channel…

 This video of Patagonia & song selection is pretty perfect!
 I’m also a solo female traveler, & am wondering if you found it difficult to meet people to hike with in Patagonia?
 I’ll be traveling there on my own in a few months, & would prefer to hike with people rather than by myself.
 Thanks!
 Ashley